stefanauwyang/student-enrollment/Readme.md

 ## Constraints:
 1. School administrators can create and modify student records but never delete them.
 API designed for generic use.
 Hence, access control and design decision not to allow deletion controlled in Front End.
+2. Students will be able to enroll themselves into classes before each term.
+API designed for generic use.
+Hence, access control and design decision to allow student to enroll himself controlled in Front End.
+3. Each class a fixed credit/unit.
+Some harder classes might be 4 credits while easier ones could be 2 or 3 credits.
+4. ach student is only allowed to be enrolled in a maximum of 20 credits for each semester.
+There is a minimum of 10 credits to be considered full time.

 ### Create student
 Request: POST /students